A robust and adaptive MPC formulation for Gaussian process models: Numerical example

-The state of the system is~$x=[p_1,p_2,\phi,v_1,v_2,\dot{\phi}]^\top$, with~$p_1$,~$p_2$ describing its horizontal and vertical positions,~$\phi$,~$\dot{\phi}$ its angle and angular velocity, and~$v_1$,~$v_2$ the velocities in the body frame of the quadrotor.
-The dynamics of the system are described by {\allowdisplaybreaks } where~$m=0.486$ \si{kg} is the mass of the system,~$J=0.00383$ \si{kg/m^2}, its moment of inertia,~$l=0.25$ \si{m}, the distance between the center of the quadrotor and its propellers, and~$d$, a random wind disturbance.
+}{ } The state of the system is~$x=[p_1,p_2,\phi,v_1,v_2,\dot{\phi}]^\top\in\mathbb{R}^6$, with~$p_1$,~$p_2$ describing its horizontal and vertical positions,~$\phi$,~$\dot{\phi}$ its angle and angular velocity, and~$v_1$,~$v_2$ the velocities in the body frame of the quadrotor.
+The \ifbool{arxiv}{}{exact} dynamics of the system are described \ifbool{arxiv}{ by {\allowdisplaybreaks } }{in \cite{dubied2025robust}.} \ifbool{arxiv}{ where~$m=0.486$ \si{kg} is the mass of the system,~$J=0.00383$ \si{kg/m^2}, its moment of inertia,~$l=0.25$ \si{m}, the distance between the center of the quadrotor and its propellers, and~$d$, a random wind disturbance.
 The control input~$u=[u_1,u_2]^\top$ is the force stemming from the propellers.
-Compared to the setup presented in~\cite{singh2017drone,zhao2022tube,sasfi2023RAMPC}, the quadrotor is also subject to an unknown vertical force~$g(x)$ due to ground effects depending on the vertical distance to the ground~$\mathrm{height}(p_1,p_2)$.
+Compared to the setup presented in~\cite{zhao2022tube,sasfi2023RAMPC}, the quadrotor is also subject to an unknown vertical force~$g(x)$ due to ground effects depending on the vertical distance to the ground~$\mathrm{height}(p_1,p_2)$.
 The magnitude of this force is decreasing with increasing distance to the ground.
 Figure~\ref{fig:quadrotor_setup} shows the environment characterized by the presence of a hill, the available offline measurements, and the resulting standard deviation of the initial GP.
 The GP has a low variance around the initial state~$x_0$ and reference state~$\xref$, as well as in the region further away from the ground.
-In contrast, the uncertainty is larger in the region around the hill.
+In contrast, the uncertainty is larger in the region around the hill.} { Compared to the setup presented in~\cite{zhao2022tube,sasfi2023RAMPC}, the quadrotor is also subject to an unknown vertical force~$g(x)$ due to ground effects depending on the vertical distance to the ground~$\mathrm{height}(p_1,p_2)$:

+The magnitude of this force is decreasing with increasing distance to the ground.
+Figure~\ref{fig:quadrotor_setup} shows the environment characterized by the presence of a hill, the available offline measurements, and the resulting standard deviation of the initial GP.
+The GP has a low variance around the initial state~$x_0$ and reference state~$\xref$, as well as in the region further away from the ground.
+In contrast, the uncertainty is larger in the region around the hill. }